 Construction sites are one of the most hazardous workplaces with construction workers risking their lives every day to earn a living.
 From heavy equipment to falling objects, thousands of workers are injured and even killed each year at construction sites.

 Even though we have OSHA and construction site safety standards, construction environments are still dangerous.
-This is where workers’ compensation laws come into play.
+Worker’s compensation laws are there to enforce these standards.

-- Copies of all forms and documents you receive.
-Include copies of envelopes with postmarks.
+- copies of all forms and documents you receive, including copies of envelopes with postmarks.

-But what if your accident happens due to the fault of another company or faulty machinery?
-Your work-related injuries may involve more than a workers’ compensation claim.
+What if your accident happens due to the fault of another company or faulty machinery?
+Your work-related injuries may involve more than a worker’s compensation claim.
 If you were injured using defective or faulty equipment, you could have a personal injury claim such as product liability.